tomtom92/homework1/README.md

-# Homework1 - Laboratorio Ciberfisico - University of Verona
+# Homework1 for Laboratorio Ciberfisico - University of Verona

 Author: Thomas Negrelli